 Raise your hand if you’re more than ready for a road trip this summer!
 A venture to Duluth Minnesota often tops our list when we want to escape town for the weekend.
 While we can’t guarantee you’ll be able to fit this Top 10 list into your own weekend plans, it sure will be fun to try!

-– 10 Things To Do in Duluth in the Summer –
+– 10 Things To Do in Duluth in the Summer with Kids –

-There’s enough for a family to enjoy in Canal Park to fill an entire summer day if you can set aside the time.
-Securing a spot at one of the waterfront hotels makes exploring the attractions and dining completely walkable (even for those with young children) and is our favorite way to experience the park.
+There’s enough for the whole family to enjoy in Duluth‘s Canal Park to fill an entire summer day if you can set aside the time.
+Securing a spot at one of the waterfront hotels allows for completely walkable easy access to explore the attractions and dining (even for those with young children) and is our favorite way to experience the park.
 Here’s our quick list of the top 10 things to do at Canal Park:

 1) Duluth Lakewalk

-While I prefer the sturdy Lakewalk under my feet, my kids would rather take the same route over the boulders.
+While I prefer the sturdy Lakewalk under my sandals, the kids would rather take the same route over the boulders.
 Skip a few rocks while you’re at it.
+You may want to dress to get wet while you do this.

 3) Canal Park sculptures

-There are public art and artifacts scattered all around the park; what can you find?
+There are public art and artifacts scattered all around the park.
+What can you find?
+Make a scavenger hunt out of it!

 4) Lake Superior Maritime Visitor Center

-Climb into a replica pilothouse and explore other interactive exhibits.
+Climb into a replica pilothouse and explore other interactive exhibits that are quite kid-friendly.
 The museum is free of charge.

 5) Grandma’s Boxcar

-Step up to the bright red boxcar for a scoop of ice cream.
+Step up to the bright red boxcar for a scoop of ice cream or a box of popcorn.
+(Watch out for the gulls!)

 6) Aerial Lift Bridge

-It’s always an adventure to walk (or drive) across the bridge.
+It’s always an adventure to walk (or drive) across the iconic bridge.

 7) Boat watch